lasscat/pufferboy/README.md

 Hi thanks for checkin gthis repo out.
 I am a beginner in C and this is my first emulator project!
-Much of this code I presume is pretty bad and if you want to give me some advice please dm me on discord @lasscat!
+Much of this code I presume is pretty bad and if you want to give me some advice please dm me on discord @lasscat